 If you feel that speed is definitely becoming an issue we recommend you begin by testing the speed of your connection as shown below.
 Before you begin please make sure all of your other devices are offline i.e. not connected to your network.

-We use 3 different speedtest options as depending on your web browser and devices they may perform differently for you.
+We currently use 3 different speedtest services as depending on your web browser and devices they may perform differently for you.

 Our standard Fibre service is 100/20 so you would expect to see speeds close to 100Mbps download and 20Mbps upload.